pydanny/pydanny-event-notes/leanstartup2012/index.rst

     * https://twitter.com/Knodes

 If they can figure out the right people into your funnel to being a user, they become better than you about marketing your product.

+* build/measure/learn for everything... or else

+    * If you don't build it you don't know if it can be done
+    * Measure how it's used, by people or whatever
+    * Learn from what you observe.